koesij/koesij.github.io/_posts/2024-09-09-Learning_protocols_review.md

 **Result:** The neural network was trained with different numbers of particles $N$.
-The main finding of the experiment was that **the extracted work per particle is a non-monotonic function of N.** This suggests that certain particle numbers may optimize work extraction in many-body active engines, indicating that particular cycles of such engines may function more efficiently with specfic particle counts.
+The main finding of the experiment was that **the extracted work per particle is a non-monotonic function of N.** This suggests that certain particle numbers may optimize work extraction in many-body active engines, indicating that particular cycles of such engines may function more efficiently with specific particle counts.